-One of Mr. Wiggins' most interesting pew-ends is that given by the League for the Hard of Hearing, a group of persons afflicted with varying degrees of deafness, who meet once a year for a special service in the Chapel, aided by the use of audiphones and a strong light on the speaker's face for the lip-readers.
-Dr. Thomas Gallaudet, who introduced the sign language into America from France, is shown seated in a chair, teaching the deaf: he is making the sign for "God" with his right hand.
-On the panel is Christ, curing a deaf man, while above stands the angel Gabriel, ready to blow his great horn that all will hear!
+- 68 In memory of Charles Lincoln Taylor, H '38, the carving on this pew-end denotes the hobbies of the donor.
+The main panel shows a model-maker in his shop.
+Above is St. Dunstan, Patron of Tinkerers.
+On the arm is St. Nicholas, Patron of Sailors. - 69 One of Mr. Wiggins' most interesting pew-ends is that given by the League for the Hard of Hearing, a group of persons afflicted with varying degrees of deafness, who used to meet once a year for a special service in the Chapel, aided by the use of audiphones and a strong light on the speaker's face for the lip-readers.
+Dr. Thomas Hopkins Gallaudet, who introduced the sign language into America from France, is shown seated in a chair, teaching the deaf; he is making the sign for "God" with his right hand.
+Dr. Gallaudet was the father of the Rev. Dr. Thomas Gallaudet of the Class of 1842 who continued and expanded his father's work for the deaf.
+On the panel is Christ curing a deaf man, while above stands the angel Gabriel, ready to blow his great horn that all will hear!